 Although tinea versicolor can occur in immunosuppressed patients, most affected patients are healthy.

-The disorder is frequently diagnosed in the summer, but mainly because hypopigmented lesions become more obvious against tanned skin.
+The disorder is frequently diagnosed in the summer because hypopigmented lesions become more obvious against tanned skin.

 Try to confirm the diagnosis by finding hyphae and budding cells on potassium hydroxide wet mount of fine scale scrapings.